Jon Cornish: Senior year

 In Cornish's senior year, he rushed for 1,457 yards, making him the all-time single-season rusher at the University of Kansas.

 Cornish averaged 5.8 yards per carry, scored 8 rushing touchdowns, 1 passing touchdown, and had 8 games of 100 yards of rushing or more.
 Cornish was the Big 12's leader in all-purpose yards with an average of 137.6 yards per contest.
 Cornish finished the season as the 9th leading rusher in NCAA Division I-A football and the 1st in rushing in the Big 12 Conference.
 Cornish's efforts were enough to earn him First Team Big XII honours and his second John Hadl team Offensive MVP award.
 In addition, Cornish's 5.8 yards per carry is the highest single-season mark in school history by a back with more than 200 carries, higher than that of former Kansas greats Gale Sayers and John Riggins.

 Cornish's career-high rushing in a single game came on November 18, 2006, when he rushed for 201 yards and two touchdowns against Kansas State helping Kansas gain bowl eligibility for the second year in a row.
 Ultimately, Kansas was not selected for a bowl game.

-Professional sports career
+Professional career

 2007

 After going undrafted by the NFL, Cornish chose to play in the CFL instead of testing NFL free agency.
-The Calgary Stampeders had previously drafted him in 2006 with their 13th overall selection in the 2006 CFL Draft.
+The Calgary Stampeders had previously drafted him in 2006 with their 13th overall selection in the 2006 CFL draft.
 He signed with the Stampeders on April 30, 2007, spending most of his time with the special teams unit.
 He went on to lead the team in special teams tackles with 21 in his first year.